aryantandon01/YOLOv11n-Reproduction/README.md

 ### 4. Evaluate YOLOv11n

 You can either use the main.py file or run the following script.
-Both of them serve the same function.
+Both serve the same function.

 ```bash
 yolo val model=yolo11n.pt data=coco.yaml imgsz=640